Shubhamnegi/s3-nginx-cache/Readme.md

 Create an custom path which will check for cache first and if the cache is not available then get data from s3 bucket and cache the result for next attempt.

-When the data is being served from nginx cache there is 25% reduction in response time
+When the data is being served from nginx cache there is 25% reduction in response time Since gzip is enabled, there is reduction in contnet size also, for application/json data there is 77% reduction.

 ## Files